 According to the FAA, the NTSB investigation revealed no anomalies with the plane, engines, or air worthiness.

 It is unclear whether the pilot in question was survivor and instructor Arian Prevalla or his student, who was killed in the crash, Feras Freitekh.

-Secondary factors include “hit known object", "loss of control" mismanaged controls and stall/spin.
+Secondary operational factors noted in the FAA report include “hit known object", "loss of control" mismanaged controls and stall/spin.